Would you like to make 2020 the year you finally let go of your old baggage?

 Life Coaching with Lisa Phillips

-With over 20 years experience, Lisa Phillips is a leading Life Coach and Confidence expert.
+With over 20 years international experience, Lisa Phillips is a leading Life Coach and Confidence expert.
 The award winning Life Coach is also the author of ‘ The Confidence Coach’ ( Exile 2015).
 She is a popular public speaker and wellness workshop leader and is the current Life Coaching expert on The Love Destination TV.
 Her work also features regularly in the media.

 Contact Life Coach Lisa Phillips today for a no obligation chat.